datastaxdevs/workshop-nosqlbench/README.md

 Look at the values of, say, the P90 percentile: it should be somewhat larger than both the read and write corresponding percentiles given in the Astra DB "health" tab.
-That's why this time we are seeing things from the vantage point of the testing client, and the (Gitpod-to-Astra) communication over the network is measured in the "service time".
-(Besides, the comparison is made somewhat murkier by the fact that NoSQLBench measures "cycles", which means reads _and_ writes in the _main_ phase; while the Astra health dashboard keeps these two separate).
+That's because this time we are seeing things **from the vantage point of the testing client**, and the (Gitpod-to-Astra) communication over the network is included in the "service time".

+> Besides, the comparison
+> is made somewhat murkier by the fact that NoSQLBench measures "cycles", which
+> means reads _and_ writes in the _main_ phase; while the Astra health dashboard
+> keeps these two separate.
+A way to make this comparison more apples-to-apples
+> would be to "instrument" the metric collection: adding the `instrument=true`
+> parameter to the invocation will attach a separate timer to each of the
+> named metric in the workload definition, and each of these metrics will
+> be featured e.g. in the summary file or anywhere for further inspection.

 #### HDR extensive histogram data